YuseiNozaki/ARR/README.md

-# PRTR
+# ARR
-Predict Reply Time from RUNA
+Analytical model of Reply time from Runa.

 # Requirements
 * numpy